-As at December 31, 2018, Karnalyte had a total of 5 full-time employees and 1 part-time employee.
+As at December 31, 2021, Karnalyte had a total of 1 full-time employee and nil part-time employee.

 RISK FACTORS

 The Company's business in mineral exploration and development is inherently risky in nature due to its formative stage of development, its current financial position, and its lack of an earnings record.
 As a result, the securities of the Company must be considered speculative.
 A prospective investor in Karnalyte should carefully consider the following risk factors.